XaspMe/RequesterService/README.md

 To run application:
 1) Run docker-compose from app root.

-It's load SEQ system for log collection and all required source files on http://localhost:1441/#/events
+It's load SEQ system for log collection on http://localhost:1441/#/events

 You can change external SEQ port in docker-compose.yml